-So, if you're ready for a bit of self-reflection (and perhaps some mental spring cleaning), here are 6 signs of healthy friendships to consider.
+If you're ready for a bit of self-reflection (and perhaps some mental spring cleaning), here are six signs of healthy friendships to consider.

 You're Real and Honest With Each Other

 Good friends make you feel comfortable with yourself, so you never have to act like something you're not.
 They know your shortcomings and love you anyway, while also bringing out the best version of you.